NTIG-Uppsala/elevhalsa-skylt/README.md

 + Code shall follow the coding conventions in place.
 + Content/Documentation shall go through spellchecker.

-# Before merging with main
+# Before Merging With Main
 + All code and documentation should be read by groupmembers onsite and approved.
 + Should be complete and ready to be shipped to customer.

-# Coding conventions
+# Coding Conventions
 + Spaces: 4
 + Comments: English, space between // and the comment, capitalized.
 + Variable naming: CSS/HTML: kebab-case, JS: camelCase, classes: UpperCamelCase, Python: snake_case